loiane/crud-angular-spring/README.md

 CRUD Angular + Spring demonstrating Has-Many relationship, with tests.

-This API is to showcase, specially for beginners, what a basic CRUD API that's close to be Production ready looks like.
+This API is to showcase, especially for beginners, what a basic CRUD API that's close to being Production-ready looks like.

 ## 💻 Tecnologies